codesplinta/busser/README.md

 [![Generic badge](https://img.shields.io/badge/ReactJS-Yes-purple.svg)](https://shields.io/) ![@isocroft](https://img.shields.io/badge/@isocroft-CodeSplinta-blue) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 # busser
 An evented object for scalable and performant communication across ReactJS Components.

+## Motivation

 It's very easy to get [React Context](https://reactjs.org/docs/context.html) wrong which can lead to re-render hell for your react apps.
 Also, over-using props to pass data around can slow [React](https://reactjs.org/) down by a lot.
 What this package seeks to achieve is to not limit the communication between React components to props and through parent components alone.
 It is to utilize the `Mediator Pattern` to allow components communicate in a more scalable way.
 This package was inspired partially by [**react-bus**](https://www.github.com/goto-bus-stop/react-bus).
 This package can also be used well with [**react-query**](https://github.com/tannerlinsley/react-query) to create logic that can work hand-in-hand to promote less boilerplate for repititive react logic (e.g. data fetching + management) and promote clean code.

 ## Installation
 >Install using `npm`